dnadella787/Argparse-for-CPP/README.md

             }
         }

-        //e.get<std::string>() <-- this will throw a compiler warning since e is STORE_APPEND but no vector is specified
+        //e.get<std::string>() <-- this will throw a compiler warning since e is APPEND but no vector is specified